 Conservation status Near threatened (NT)

-Native to the Valdivian rainforests of south-central Chile and adjacent Argentina, particularly in the northern part of Ulmo’s range these forests have been heavily exploited and great areas have been lost over the centuries to land use change.
+Native to the Valdivian rainforests of south-central Chile and adjacent Argentina, particularly in the northern part of Ulmo’s range these forests have been heavily exploited and great areas lost over the centuries to land use change.
 Besides this historic decline due to forest clearance, Ulmo continues to be exploited for firewood and is considered by many Chileans to be the very best wood for this purpose, and unsustainable harvesting for the firewood market continues (Gardner, Hechenleitner & Hepp 2015).